ezavesky/udnd_07_bounceback/README.md

 * Mixed lighting - modified all lights to be "mixed" instead of real-time **(r2)**
 * Ground Trampolines - updated ground trampoines (those that are not moving) to be static **(r2)**
+* Added light probe but no visual difference or performance difference, so rolled-back to not include these extra components

 <table style='width:100%'>
 <tr>